craftcms/docs/docs/5.x/reference/twig/tags.md

 ```
 :::

+Setting a header this way will override any previously-set value.
+Some headers are best set with dedicated features like the [`expires` tag](#expires), or internal cookie APIs ([`craft.app.response.cookies`](yii2:yii\web\Response::getCookies()))

 ### Parameters

 The `{% header %}` tag supports the following parameter:

 #### Header

-You specify the actual header that should be set by typing it as a string after the word `header`.
+You specify the full header (including its name and value, separated by a `:`) that should be sent by typing it as a string after the word `header`.
 This parameter is required.

 ## `hook`